alisw/alibuild/tutorial.markdown

 again the previous step and try to fix more warnings.

 Once the build is completed you should get a message and you should be back at the prompt.
-You should have AliPhysics installed in:
+You should have AliPhysics installed under:

-    sw/<architecture>/AliPhysics/latest
+    $HOME/alice/sw/<architecture>/AliPhysics/latest

 where architecture is a string identifying your OS, most likely `osx_x86-64` if you are running on Mac or `ubuntu1404_x86-64` if you are